Toronto · Neighbourhood

 Is St. Lawrence more expensive than the rest of Toronto?

 St. Lawrence rents run 9% above the Toronto average for comparable units.
-Central location and market proximity make this a consistently high-demand area.
+Newer condos south of King tend to include more shared facilities while older rent-controlled buildings to the north often include utilities, so compare what's bundled in.
 Use this as a benchmark, not a final appraisal.
-Building age, condition, floor, and included amenities affect individual rents.
+Building age, condition, floor, and what is included (heat, parking, laundry) affect individual rents.

 How does FairRent calculate rent benchmarks?